couchand/d3-redux/README.md

 ## Getting Started

-The introduction above should give you a quick sense for how to make use of _d3-redux_ in your projects, but now we'll dive into a more complete getting started guide.
-The first step is of course to install _d3-redux_ in your project, see the above [steps on installing](#installing).
+The introduction above should give you a quick sense for how to make use of **d3-redux** in your projects, but now we'll dive into a more complete guide to getting started.
+The first step is of course to install **d3-redux** in your project, see the above [steps on installing](#installing).

 The rest of this guide is split into two sections.
 If you've used Redux before but you're new to D3, read the [first](#coming-from-redux)